 Can I get an auto loan with a 640 credit score?

 Some auto lenders will not lend to someone with a 640 score.
-If you are able to get approved for an auto loan with a 640 score, it could be expensive.
+If you are able to get approved for a car loan with a 640 score, it could be expensive.
 If you can raise your credit score, getting a car will be much easier.

 How to Improve a 640 Credit Score

 Credit scores in the Fair range often reflect a history of credit mistakes or errors.
 For example, you may have some late payments, charges offs, foreclosures, and even bankruptcies showing up on your credit report.

 Here are five ways to improve your 640 credit score: